AayushPaul/PopuLert-AI-Chat-Advisor/README.md

         A concise document provides operating instructions for the PopuLert application, ensuring users can interact effectively.

     Marketing Materials:
-        OromotPional flyers showcasing the key features and benefits of PopuLert.
+        Promotional flyers showcasing the key features and benefits of PopuLert.

 ## Contact Information